silverkiwi/jobs_manager/Bugs.md

 - **Jobs don't support attachments**: Suggested fix – integrate with Dropbox or Google Drive for attachment support.
 - **Look up contacts on a client**: Not implemented.
 Do we care enough to prioritize this feature?
 - **Save job doesn't change URL**: On new
+- **Tie in Google Maps** Improve the client data.
+Add place_id for dedupe, and look up industry

 ## ❓ Uncertainties/Decisions